top of page

 Now line up your company’s “inside” terms with the audience’s “outside” words.

-Audience Translation: “Give people the data they need without chasing spreadsheets.”
+External: “Give people the data without chasing spreadsheets.”

-Audience Translation: “It grows with us, so we don’t have to rebuild next year.”
+External: “It grows with us — we won’t rebuild next year.”

-Your message has “retell value” when someone in the buying group can repeat it accurately to someone else.
+Your message works when someone can repeat it accurately.

 “When we say this — what does it mean in your world?”